plutoniumm/htmx/readme.md

 - [`rust-leptos`](./rust-leptos/readme.md): Rust + Actix with Leptos
 - [`ts-bun`](./ts-bun/readme.md): TSX + Bun with Hono

+## Notes
+- The idea was to take the most popular frameworks and strip them down to then allow you to incrementally add features as needed using whatever hammer you see fit
-> HTML Escaping, XSS/CSRF, SQL Injection etc are not my problems to deal with.
+-  HTML Escaping, XSS/CSRF, SQL Injection etc are not my problems to deal with.
 Please watch out.
+All input is error.